Classical Quechua: Attestation and texts

 Among texts usually regarded as specimens of Standard Colonial Quechua, by far the most famous and significant in terms of content is the Huarochirí Manuscript (variously dated to 1598 or 1608), produced by indigenous informants under the directions of Francisco de Ávila, which describes the indigenous myths and religious practices of the province of that name.
 While it generally adheres closely to the Third Council's standard and is identified as belonging to Quechua IIC, it exhibits, in addition, some features resulting from the influence of Aru, which was probably the mother tongue of the editor.
-Alternative views are that the language of the Huarochiri Mansucript actually belongs to Quechua IIB (Northern Quechua) or that its dialectal provenience is uncertain.
+Alternative views are that the language of the Huarochiri Manuscript actually belongs to Quechua IIB (Northern Quechua) or that its dialectal provenience is uncertain.
 Another notable source are the so-called Cotahuasi Letters, written in 1616 by local cacique Cristóbal Castillo.
 At least a dozen legal-administrative documents and private letters authored by Indians in Standard Colonial Quechua have also been discovered.

 After the 17th century, there were very sporadic new official efforts to produce ecclesiastical texts in Quechua.
-Gaspar Manuel published a re-edition of Pablo de Prado's 1641 Directorio espiritual, adding many new texts from various sources and, in one case, a long passion hymn Romances de la passion de N. Señor Iesu Christo that is not found in any previous source.
+In 1705, Gaspar Manuel published a re-edition of Pablo de Prado's 1641 Directorio espiritual, adding many new texts from various sources and, in one case, a long passion hymn Romances de la passion de N. Señor Iesu Christo that is not found in any previous source.
 This work can still be identified as largely Standard Colonial Quechua, although its date of origin is outside of the 'classical' period in the strict sense.
-Finally, towards the end of a new translation of a catechism into Quechua was published on the orders of the Sixth Council of Lima in 1773 along with a reedition of the Third Catechism of the Third Council's Doctrina Christiana.
+Finally, towards the end of the colonial period, a new translation of a catechism into Quechua was published on the orders of the Sixth Council of Lima in 1773 along with a reedition of the Third Catechism of the Third Council's Doctrina Christiana.
 At the same time, the tradition had an offshoot in the informal production of devotional manuscripts by indigenous Quechua speakers that became abundant in the 18th century: they contained mostly copies of earlier texts, but also some apparently new litanies and translations of psalms and hymns.
 They clearly reflect the changes that had taken place in the regional dialects of their origin by that time: Quaderno de directorio espiritual is a specimen of Cuzco Quechua and a similar Untitled Devotionary exemplifies Ayacucho Quechua.